Our ethics & environment

 Reusing and recycling

 Our ethical considerations extend throughout our service to our customers.
-In our Delivered Hospitality service, we sent communications to our customers promoting the reuse of our delivery bags as bin bags for waste at the end of an event, to help reduce the use of plastic bin bags.
+In our Delivered Hospitality service, we send communications to our customers promoting the reuse of our delivery bags as bin bags for waste at the end of an event, to help reduce the use of plastic bin bags.
 The service makes use of reusable or recyclable crockery and cups and we have a platter recycling process in place to ensure that every food platter used is recycled at the end of an event.

 We use an environmentally positive alternative to pre-bottled mineral waters called the Vivreau water system, which is now installed in Firth Court, Halifax and The Edge to support our event and conference activities.
 The system is plumbed into the mains water supply, fed through a purification system and decanted into branded water bottles.
 This water is used for all our events, dinners, weddings and conferences as an alternative to bottled water.
 Using this system means we reduce our usage of plastic bottles by about 3000 per year!